-Using their LL fish can detect moving objects, which create water motion.
-In his seminal review of his own and previous works of others biologists Dijkgraaf (1963) reported that in 1908, Hofer (Hofer, 1908) already observed a pike with dimmed vision, which swam in a tub at a certain distance from the wall without touching it.
-Moreover, a ruler of 4 cm width held in the animal’s way was perceived at about 0.5-1 cm distance.
-These avoiding reactions disappeared after cauterization of the canal organs of the LL on the head of the fish.
+By using their LL, fish can detect moving objects, creating water motion.
+In his seminal review of his own and previous works of others biologists, Dijkgraaf (1963) reported that Hofer (Hofer, 1908) in 1908 observed a pike with dimmed vision that swam in a tub at a certain distance from the wall without touching it.
+Moreover, a ruler of 4 cm width held in the animal’s way was perceived at a distance of about 0.5–1 cm.
+These avoiding reactions disappeared after the cauterization of the canal organs of the LL on the head of the fish.
 Thus, Hofer (1908) concluded that the fish observed could "feel at a distance" with its LLs.
-Referring to his own work carried out in 1934, Dijkgraaf (1963) describes distant perception of the walls of an aquarium by blinded fish Corvina (25 cm in length).
-When a Corvina fish approached the aquarium wall perpendicularly, this obstacle was detected at a distance of about 1-2 cm.
-Experiments with sighted but surgically blinded fishes are harmful for the animal and technically difficult.
-Needless to say it is much more convenient to perform experiments with a non-surgically operated and 100% healthy fish than with a surgically or chemically treated one.
-Ideally one would want to carry out experiments with fish which were born blind.
+Referring to his own work performed in 1934, Dijkgraaf (1963) describes a distant perception of the walls of an aquarium by blinded fish Corvina (25 cm in length).
+When a Corvina fish approached the aquarium wall perpendicularly, this obstacle was detected at a distance of about 1–2 cm.
+In addition, experiments with sighted but surgically blinded fishes are harmful to the animal and technically difficult.
+Thus, it is much more convenient to perform experiments with a non-surgically operated and 100% healthy fish than with a surgically or chemically treated fish.
+Ideally, experiments with fish that were born blind would be desirable.

 The Blind Mexican Tetra (Astyanax mexicanus) or Mexican Tetra gives such a unique opportunity.
-Mexican Tetra fish live in caves at full darkness and do not need eyes to survive.
-Over 530 papers and reports have been published on the Mexican Tetra since 1936 (Keene, Yoshizawa and McGaugh, 2015).
-Discussing all of them even in the context of the present study is unnecessary and not intended.
-In this review are considered only the most recent works relating directly to the present study.
+Mexican Tetra fish live in caves at full darkness and do not need eyes to survive, and over 530 papers and reports have been published on the Mexican Tetra since 1936 (Keene, Yoshizawa and McGaugh, 2015).
+Discussing all of them even in the context of the present study is unnecessary; consequently, this review only considers the most recent works relating directly to the present study.

-It is generally accepted that Mexican Tetra do not emit any sound or electrical signal, and that their LL system solely enables them to sense moving and non-moving objects (e.g. Dijkgraaf, 1963; Campenhausen, Riess and Weissert, 1981; Teyke, 1985).
+It is generally accepted that Mexican Tetra does not emit any sound or electrical signal and that its LL system solely enables them to sense moving and non-moving objects (e.g., Dijkgraaf, 1963; Campenhausen, Riess and Weissert, 1981; Teyke, 1985).
 As in all cartilaginous and bony fish, the LL of Mexican Tetra consists of superficial and canal neuromasts (Figure 7).